moonraker595/elk_stack_test/Readme.md

 This repository demonstrates how to use the Elastic Stack (Elasticsearch, Kibana, and APM Server) to observe a basic web application using OpenTelemetry automatic instrumentation.

+It uses [EDOT](https://www.elastic.co/observability-labs/blog/elastic-distributions-opentelemetry) (Elastic Distribution of OpenTelemetry) to collect and export telemetry data to the Elastic Stack.

 The web application is a simple FastAPI service that returns a JSON message when accessed at:

 `curl http://localhost:8000/`